AsafGilboa/asafgilboa.github.io/README.md

 Another section that stands out is the "ClearedP" section, which has an unusually high entropy score of 7.995.
 [insert ClearedP.jpg]

+So ironically, while this file is over 800MB, it is actually packed.